Hanmb17/CI_MS1_CATTERY/README.md

 <img src="docs/userstory-testing/finding-the-price-and-services.gif">
 </details>

-10. As a returning user, I want to know what the services are.
+10. As a returning user, I want to know what a reminder of the different services available.

 | Feature     | Action      |  Expected Result  | Actual Result |
 |    :----:      |    :----:   |   :----:   |  :----: |